Skip to content

 If the form doesn't appear:

-1. Check Espanso Log: In the Espanso menu, check "Log" for errors.
+1. Check Espanso Log: In Espanso menu, check "Log" for errors.

 2. Debug via Terminal: You can run the command manually in a terminal to see if it works outside Espanso.
 See CLI Reference for details.